-

 5. Programming & Advanced Analytics

-Why it's essential: While programming knowledge isn't required for every BA role, it can help you execute advanced data manipulations and even machine learning.
+Why it's essential: While programming knowledge isn't required for every BA role, it can help you complete advanced data manipulations and even machine learning.

 6. Problem Solving & Critical Thinking